cloudmaven/documentation/pages/aws/aws_hipaa.md

   - Assign S3 access role
   - Encrypted volumes
   - S/w pre-installed (e.g. genomics pipelines)
-  - Update issue: Pipeline changes, etcetera; kilroy NAT Gateway to pull updates from GitHub?
+  - Update issue: Pipeline changes, etcetera;
 - **Wi** can be pre-populated with reference data: Sheena Todhunter operational scenario
   - Assumes that a HCDS exists in perpetuity to perform some perfunctory pipeline processing
   - On **B**